The Occupation of Europe

 "The attribute of popular government in revolution is at one and the same time virtue and terror, virtue without which terror is fatal, terror without which virtue is impotent.
 The terror is nothing but justice, prompt, severe, inflexible; it is thus an emanation of virtue."

-Revolutionary France and the French Empire secured control over the majority of Europe in a number of ways.
+Revolutionary France and the French Empire secured control over a vast swathe of the European continent.
 French influence had to be enforced in all aspects of society and government.

-While the signing of treaties brought a formal end to hostilities, the effects of war never disappeared.
-Subjugated nations were restless and agitated for a plethora of reasons, from arbitrary taxation to totalitarian reform programs.
+Although the signing of treaties brought a formal end to hostilities, the effects of war remained.
+Subjugated nations became restless and agitated due to arbitrary taxation and totalitarian reform programs.
 Controlling this unrest was crucial to maintaining the French Empire.
-The most common way to do this was by appointing native bourgeois administrators and placating them through land grants or appeals to ambition.
-Once a stable government had been established, a thorough audit was undertaken to allow the French government to fine-tune occupation policy in order to further maintain order.
+Consequently, native bourgeois administrators were appointed who were placated through land grants or appeals to ambition.
+Once a stable government had been established, a thorough audit was undertaken to allow the French government to fine-tune occupation policy and further maintain order.

 "The main feature [of the French Empire] is the felicitous unity of the administration... its simplicity, rapidity and energy cannot fail to achieve full success."